Originally posted October 2021

 Should be a really exciting event with lots of wild video hitting the web for 2 months in early 2021.
 So tune in!

-**I should mention that the foils on these boats are themselves slightly weighted, so when both are fully lowered, this does add something to the boats stability.
-The original hope was that this would allow them to be self-righting but this has not apparently been achieved to date.
+**I should mention that the foils on these boats are themselves weighted, so when both are fully lowered, this does add something to the boats stability.
+The lifted weather foil also adds stability.
+The original hope was that this would allow them to be self-righting but this had not apparently been achieved to date, though its close.
 It is amazing though, that even 3 years ago when the new boat concept was first announced, a short video really gave quite a realistic view of what we might soon see in 2021… even if the foils make a little more water disturbance in real life ;) Here it is: https://youtu.be/rx2qG_YMrDs

 With the races not due to start before 4pm Auckland time, the time for ‘live news’ in various places will start at: 3am in the UK; 4am in Italy and 10pm in Eastern USA.